akseiya/qa-works-exercise/README.md

 be not portable to other platform (i.e. I don't think Ruby's original Cuke would accept it).

-*) I actually did enounter advice to use something like below instead, even for a single input set:
+*) Normally I'd expect something like below instead, even for a single input set:
    ```
    | name     | subject         | email                | message                                   |